for reuse

 Circular Building label

-The aim of the project was to develop and test a new label: "Closed-loop construction".
-It was planned to introduce this label in the building sector, focusing on the attractiveness, communication and promotional activities around the award of the first labels.
-First, existing tools for measuring "sustainability of buildings" were analyzed and tools that have been developed or are currently being developed to measure the "circular economy of buildings" were identified: Level(s), GRO, TOTEM, BREEAM (NL and UK), DGNB, HQE, LEED, BAMB, Circularity Indicator, Cenergie-tool.
-The tool was developed to evaluate buildings on 2 levels: - Quantitative, considering future-oriented design and construction, environmental impact, urban degradation and transition, - qualitatively, with attention to scenario thinking and visioning, and building leadership.
-Developing a methodology to "calculate" a building's circularity is proving to be more complex than originally anticipated.
-Further elaboration of the label will take place within the framework of Interreg CBCI (Circular Biobased Construction Industry).
-In this new project, we will further market test the methodology, test the business model with stakeholders, and work towards the deployment and launch of the label, including the strategy and related (digital) tools and communication.
+The aim of the project was to develop and test a new label: "Circular construction".
+The plan was to introduce this label in the construction sector, focusing on the attractiveness, communication and promotional activities surrounding the award of the first labels.
+First, existing instruments for measuring the "sustainability of buildings" were analyzed and instruments that have been developed or are currently being developed for measuring the "circular economy of buildings" were identified: Level(s), GRO, TOTEM, BREEAM (NL and UK), DGNB, HQE, LEED, BAMB, Circularity Indicator, Cenergie-tool.
+The tool was developed to assess buildings on 2 levels: - Quantitative, taking into account future-oriented design and construction, environmental impact, urban decomposition and transition, - qualitative, focusing on scenario thinking and visioning as well as the building's pioneering role.
+The development of a methodology that "calculates" the circularity of a building is proving to be more complex than originally assumed.
+Further development of the label will take place as part of the Interreg CBCI (Circular Biobased Construction Industry).
+As part of this new project, we will continue to test the methodology on the market, test the business model with stakeholders and work towards the provision and introduction of the label, including the strategy and associated (digital) tools and communication.

 More information